 What is a Safe Score GATE 2026? - Students preparing for the national level MTech entrance exam must know what is a safe score GATE 2026.
-The details on the GATE 2026 safe score is given in this article.
+Candidates can check the details of the GATE 2026 safe score on this page.
 The safe score of GATE 2026 varies with the subject and category.
-It ensures that the candidates have a better chance of qualifying the exam.
-We have determined the GATE safe score for MTech based on the previous year cutoff trends of the Graduate Aptitude Test in Engineering.
+It helps candidates their chance of qualifying for the exam.
+The GATE safe score for MTech has been determined based on previous year cutoff trends for the Graduate Aptitude Test in Engineering.
 Those who gain this score will be eligible to participate in the GATE 2026 counselling.
 Aspirants interested to gain admission through GATE 2026 in computer science and other subjects are encouraged to read through the article.
-The GATE 2026 exam will be conducted on February 7, 8,14 and 15, 2026.
+The GATE 2026 exam will be held on February 7, 8,14 and 15, 2026.

 This Story also Contains

-The GATE 2026 safe score is ascertained on the basis of the previous year GATE cutoff.
-The Careers360 team has analysed the subject-wise cutoff for GATE 2026 and determined what is a GATE 2026 safe score.
+The safe score is ascertained on the basis of the previous year GATE cutoff.
+The Careers360 team has analysed the subject-wise cutoff and determined what is a GATE 2026 safe score.
 Candidates can refer to the table to learn what is a safe score GATE 2026 for CSE and other subjects.

 GATE Paper | GATE Safe Score |